Typhoon Karen: Elsewhere

-In the Mariana Islands, three ships under the command of Rear Admiral J. S. Coye Jr. sank; however, the crew had been evacuated prior to the storm's arrival.
+In the Mariana Islands, three ships under the command of Rear Admiral J. S. Coye Jr. sank; however, the crews had been evacuated prior to the storm's arrival.

 On November 13, a level three TCOR was issued for Okinawa.
 This prompted military personnel to begin securing the island and preparing planes without hangars for evacuation.
 Brushing the region as a Category 3-equivalent typhoon, Karen caused considerable disruptions to airlines, trains, shipping, and communications.
-No serious damage was reported in Okinawa, but the nearby Daiyumaru and another Japanese fishing vessel with a total of 26 crew went missing.
+No serious damage was reported in Okinawa, but the nearby Daiyu Maru and another Japanese fishing vessel with a total of 26 crew went missing.